Maximal Regularity for Evolution Equations Governed by Non-Autonomous Forms: Introduction

 (where $A(t)$ is the part of $\A(t)$ in $H$).
 The multiplicative perturbation is needed for several applications to non-linear problems (see below).
 Our main result on maximal regularity is the following (Corollary~\ref{corW}): Given $f\in L^2(0,T;H)$, $u_0\in V$ there is a unique solution $u\in H^1(0,T;H) \cap L^2(0,T;V)$ of $\eqref{eq:CP_with_B}$.
 This extends the result of Lions mentioned above.
-One of our other results, established in Section 4, shows that the solution is automatically in $C([0,T],V)$.
-In fact, the classical result of Lions says that